Learn how to start creating 2D apps in Ruby

 gem install ruby2d

-After installing the gem, create a new Ruby script called app.rb
+After installing the gem, create a new Ruby script called triangle.rb

 and add the following two lines.